makersacademy/airport_challenge/README.md

 ## My Process of Building The Application

-* built the sequence diagrams based on user stories
+* built sequence diagrams based on user stories
 * BDD cycle for unit tests
   * wrote a unit test
   * changed the class so that it passed